The ad blocking paradox

 Why spend big CPMs on branded sites when I can get them on no-name sites?

-So where do the ads end up?
-In a lot of cases, on pirate sites.
+When advertisers decide to chase users from site to site in search of lower rates, where do the ads end up?
+In a lot of cases, on illegal sites.
 Chris Castle points out that McDonald’s ads are running on sites that carry infringing song lyrics.

 How targeted ads fail brand advertisers

-Brand advertisers, who Doc Searls splits out from direct response advertisers, are developing an understanding of the targeting problem and looking for alternatives.
+Brand advertisers, who Doc Searls splits out from direct response advertisers, are looking for alternatives.
 John Hegarty, founder of the ad agency Bartle Bogle Hegarty, said,

 I’m not sure I want people to know who I am.
 I find that slightly Orwellian and I object to it.
 I don’t want people to know what I drink in the morning and what I drink at night.
 I think there’s a great problem here - throughout history we have fought for our freedom to be an individual, and you’re taking it away from us.
 I think there’ll be a huge backlash to that and Nike will have to be very careful.